websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 | `DocumentResource documentResource = builder.authentication(...).build();` | Specifies basic authentication and generates a `DocumentResource` service instance. |
 | `Document document = documentResource.postSiteDocument(...);` | Calls the `DocumentResource.postSiteDocument` method, passing in a site ID, a `Document` object to represent the uploaded file, and a hash map that specifies the file to upload.
 The file is arbitrary--this example uses the local file `Document_POST_ToSite.java` for convenience. |

-Note that the example project's `/java/` folder includes the `com.liferay.headless.admin.user.client.jar` REST application client JAR file.
-For your project, make sure to include this dependency file for your application to work.
-You can download the latest JAR file from [Liferay's Nexus repository](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/com.liferay.headless.admin.user.client/).
+Note that the example project's `/java/` folder includes the `com.liferay.headless.delivery.client.jar` REST application client JAR file.
+For your project, make sure to include the correct Headless dependency file for the service you want to consume.
+You can download the latest JAR files from [Liferay's Nexus repository](https://repository.liferay.com/nexus/content/repositories/liferay-public-releases/com/liferay/).

 ```{note}
 The `main` method's comment demonstrates running the class.